5 states with the most severe injuries submitted to OSHA

 Another major factor to consider is the leading industry in each state.
 In Texas, for example, oil and gas is by far the most dominant sector—and it’s also notoriously dangerous, accounting for more than 1,300 hospitalizations since 2015.

-In New York, finance and insurance is the biggest industry.
+Moreover, in New York, finance and insurance is the biggest industry.
 When you compare your state to other states, make sure you’re factoring in the risk level of the top industries.
 Not all work environments are created equally, and some jobs come with a higher likelihood of injury to begin with.

 Industry breakdown